cardwing/Codes-for-Lane-Detection/README.md

 - [ ] using multiple GPUs
 - [ ] clean the codes and make them reproducible

-Observations:

-FP is big.
-The loss of the lane existence prediction branch is abnormal.

 Update:

 Bugs found.
 The softmax function is wrongly used.
+Retraining the model now.

 Notes: